storyfeet/dugi_bialan/grammar.md

 ### Colours with "ga"

+Describe colours how you like, but these are some good starters.

 * ga-ga : colour
+* ga-won : uniform colour
 * ga-gon : transparent
 * ga-va : black
 * ga-esuno : yellow/orange